Lightstreamer/Lightstreamer-example-HelloWorld-adapter-php/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for Generic Adapters version 1.7 or newer.
+* Compatible with Lightstreamer SDK for Generic Adapters version 1.8.0 or newer.
+* For a version of this example compatible with Lightstreamer SDK for Generic Adapters version 1.7.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-php/tree/latest-for-ARI-1.7).
 * Compatible with Lightstreamer JavaScript Client Library version 6.0 or newer.

 ## Final Notes